danielsteman/vite-blog/public/content/blog2.md

 &nbsp;

 You'll need to get your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-For local usage, pass it as an environment variable `GITHUB_TOKEN` or save it in `.env` in the root of the repository.
+For local usage, pass it as an environment variable `VITE_GITHUB_TOKEN` or save it in `.env` in the root of the repository.
+As opposed to Webpack, Vite loads environment variables using `dotenv` [out of the box](https://vitejs.dev/guide/env-and-mode.html), given that the key is prefixed with `VITE_`.
 If you want to build the Docker image, you'll have to pass it as an argument `PAT`.
 This means that you also have to set `PAT` in CI builds.
 I chose a different name because Github doesn't allow secrets with a `GITHUB_` prefix, which causes a problem with the Github action (found in `/.github/workflows).

 &nbsp;